Gaza war protests at Columbia University: CU Jews for Ceasefire

-In November 2023, CU (Columbia University) Jews for Ceasefire, inspired by Jews for Ceasefire at Brown University, announced itself as an ad-hoc collective with a banner unveiled over Broadway after the irregular suspension of Jewish Voice for Peace.
+In November 2023, after Jewish Voice for Peace was suspended, CU (Columbia University) Jews for Ceasefire, inspired by Jews for Ceasefire at Brown University, announced itself as an ad-hoc collective with a banner unveiled over Broadway.

 Columbia Palestine Solidarity Coalition (CPSC)

 On October 19, 2024, the Columbia Palestine Solidarity Coalition (CPSC) announced itself as a "collective of Palestinian student organizers who wish to reclaim the pro-Palestinian student movement and recenter Palestine at Columbia University" and as distinct from CUAD.

 Dar-Jafra

 Dar, or Dar-Jafra, is Columbia's undergraduate Palestinian student union or society.
 Mohsen Mahdawi, whom federal agents detained in April 2025 and attempted to deport, was a co-founder.

-Pro-Israel groups
+Pro-Israel protest groups

 At Columbia

 Students Supporting Israel, StandWithUs, Columbia Aryeh, and Columbia-Barnard Hillel were involved in pro-Israel activity at Columbia University during the Gaza war.
 Shai Davidai, a pro-Israel assistant professor at the Columbia Business School, was an outspoken figure.